bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Lines 1-21 of rotator.js." />
 </p>

-Other things that are exciting about recursion in general.
-The way recursion works is that you could make a recursive function that takes parameters and you could run that recursive function passing in different parameters each time it runs.
-That makes recursion very interesting and very different than just a simple loop, because you could run the same program, but the program could do something different each time that it runs and that&apos;s very interesting to think about.
+<p>Other things that are exciting about recursion in general.
+The
+way recursion works is that you could make a recursive function that takes parameters and you could run that recursive function passing in different parameters each time it runs.
+That makes recursion very interesting and very different than just a simple loop, because you could run the same program, but the program could do something different each time that it runs and that&apos;s very interesting to think about.</p>

-Think about what you can do with that.
-There&apos;s a lot of really fun projects you could make where using recursion, where after a certain amount of time, the function runs itself again, but with a different set of parameters.
-You could even use the random function to pass in random parameters so that you don&apos;t know what you&apos;re going to get each time the function runs itself and that can be very interesting.
+<p>Think about what you can do with that.
+There&apos;s a lot of really fun
+projects you could make where using recursion, where after a certain amount of time, the function runs itself again, but with a different set of parameters.
+You could even use the random function to pass in random parameters so that you don&apos;t know what you&apos;re going to get each time the function runs itself and that can be very interesting.</p>

 <ul>
   <li><a href="./pdf/4.11-Content-Rotator-with-jQuery.pdf"